traefik/mesh/docs/content/examples.md

       - "3600"
 ```

-You should now see the following when running `kubectl get pods -n whoami`:
+You should now see the following when running `kubectl get all -n whoami`:

 ```text
 NAME                             READY   STATUS    RESTARTS   AGE